mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 ### string GetFormatName([int i](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/integral-numeric-types))

 Gets the name of the format at the specified index in the file that the FileAdapter is working with.

+#### Remarks
+The GetFormatName method is used to get the name of the format at the specified index in the file that the FileAdapter is working with.
+It first checks if the FileAdapter is currently working with a file (i.e., the FileData object of the FileAdapter is not null).
+If it is not, it throws an InvalidOperationException.
+It then calls the GetFormatName method of the FileData object of the FileAdapter, passing the provided index.
+The GetFormatName method of the FileData object returns the name of the format at the specified index in the file.
+This method is typically used when you need to know the name of a specific format in the file.

 ```cs
 string GetFormatName(int i)